honeypieio/shrubcoop.org/content/events/make-it-this-summer-with-bridgend-farmhouse-part-iii-copy.md

 +++
 author = "SHRUB Coop"
-description = "Use unwanted textiles to create cool festival gear!" draft = true location = "Other (read the description for details)" tags = ["Swapshop", "events", "zero-waste-hub"] time = 2021-08-24T17:30:00Z title = "Make It This Summer with Bridgend Farmhouse - Part III-(copy)"
+description = "Use unwanted textiles to create cool festival gear!" location = "Other (read the description for details)" tags = ["Swapshop", "events", "zero-waste-hub"] time = 2021-09-07T17:30:00Z title = "Make It This Summer with Bridgend Farmhouse - Part IV"

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1626769224/shrubcoop.org/media/Make_It_this_summer_cover_1_ag4kbo.png)‘Make It’ This Summer with Bridgend Farmhouse and SHRUB Coop